Effective March 21, 2016

 - Precise Location Data.
 To support behavioral advertising, we may use precise location information, including latitude and longitude.

 - Mobile Data.
-To support behavioral advertising, we may collect data from mobile apps, such as the content of the apps and event information shared by the apps, or information from mobile carriers such as de-identified device location or anonymous identifiers associated with the mobile devices.
+To support behavioral advertising, we may collect and/or use data from mobile devices, such as the content of apps and event information shared by the apps, or information from mobile carriers such as de-identified device location or anonymous identifiers associated with the mobile devices.

 - Contextual Data.
 To support contextual advertising, we may collect data about web pages, including page content and page URLs.
 We only collect this data about a web page if the owner of the web site for that web page has contracted with us to show contextual advertising on that web page.